What Is Good Sportsmanship?

 Good sportsmanship is when people who are playing or watching a sport treat each other with respect.
 This includes players, parents, coaches, and officials.

-How Can I Be a Good Sport?
+How Can Kids Learn to Be Good Sports?

 - Have a positive attitude.

-- Give your best effort.
+- Give their best effort.

 - Shake hands with the other team before and after the game.

-- Support teammates by saying "good shot" or "good try."
+- Support teammates by saying "good shot" or "good try".
 Never criticize a teammate for trying.

 - Accept calls and don't argue with officials.